On Locality-Sensitive Orderings and their Applications: Introduction

-For other proximity-related problems such as spanners and approximate minimum spanning trees (\MST), this approach does not seem to work as well: for example, the static algorithms in \cite{c-wspdl-08}, which use the \Zorder, still require explicit constructions of compressed quadtrees and are not easily dynamizable.
+For other proximity-related problems such as spanners and approximate minimum spanning trees (\MST), this approach does not seem to work as well: for example, the static algorithms in \cite{c-wspdl-08}, which use the \Zorder, still requires explicit constructions of compressed quadtrees and are not easily dynamizable.

-\paragraph*{Main new technique.} For any given $\epsA > 0$, we show that there is a family of $O((1/\epsA^{d}) \log (1/\epsA))$ orderings of $[0,1)^d$ with the following property: For any $\pt, \ptq \in [0,1)^d$, there is an ordering in the family such that all points lying between $\pt$ and $\ptq$ in this ordering are within distance at most $\epsA \distY{\pt}{\ptq}$ from $\pt$ or $\ptq$.
+\paragraph*{Main new technique: \Lso{}s} For any given $\epsA > 0$, we show that there is a family of $O_d((1/\epsA^{d}) \log (1/\epsA))$ orderings of $[0,1)^d$ with the following property: For any $\pt, \ptq \in [0,1)^d$, there is an ordering in the family such that all points lying between $\pt$ and $\ptq$ in this ordering are within distance at most $\epsA \distY{\pt}{\ptq}$ from either $\pt$ or $\ptq$ (where $\| \cdot \|$ is the standard Euclidean norm).
 The order between two points can be determined efficiently using some bitwise-logical operations.
 See \thmref{lso}.
 We refer to these as \emphi{\lso{}s}.
-They generalize the previous construction of $2\lceil d/2\rceil+1$ shifted copies of the \Zorder, which guarantees the stated property only for a large specific constant $\epsA$ (dependent on $d$).
-The property ensures, for example, that a $(1+\eps)$-approximate nearest neighbor of a point $q$ can be found among the immediate predecessors and successors of $q$ in these orderings.
+They generalize the previous construction of $2\lceil d/2\rceil+1$ shifted copies of the \Zorder, which guarantees the stated property only for a large specific constant (equivalent to setting $\epsA \approx d^{3/2}$).
+The new refined property ensures, for example, that a $(1+\eps)$-approximate nearest neighbor of a point $q$ can be found among the immediate predecessors and successors of $q$ in these orderings.

-\paragraph*{Applications.} \Lso{}s immediately lead to simple algorithms for a number of problems, as listed below.
-Many of these results are significant simplification of previous work; some of the results are new.